FILTER BY TAG

-Enabling an Ethernet Proxy Connection on the PAX Terminal
+Enable an Ethernet Proxy IP Connection on the PAX Terminal

-In order to enable an Ethernet connection, an Ethernet cable must be connected to your PAX terminal and point-of-sale (POS) system.
-For more information about the Ethernet cable, see Connecting the Ethernet Cable to the PAX Terminal.
+To enable an Ethernet IP connection, use an Ethernet cable to connect your PAX A35 terminal to your point-of-sale (POS) system.
+For more information, see Connect the Ethernet Cable to the PAX Terminal.

-Follow these steps to enable the Ethernet proxy connection on the PAX terminal:
+Follow these steps to enable the Ethernet proxy IP connection on the PAX terminal.

 1. On the terminal Home screen, tap the